mnr/writing-wip/Do-Ye0n_lives_on.md

 ------------------------------------------------------------------------

 Everyday, D0-Ye0n receives a call from Yvette for case management.
+She is his only caller.
 But not today.

 "Hello Do-Ye0n," says *not* Yvette*.*